kyma-project/control-plane/docs/cli/commands/kcp_taskrun.md

                                        subaccount=<REGEXP> : Regex pattern to match against the Runtime's subaccount field, e.g. "0d20e315-d0b4-48a2-9512-49bc8eb03cd1"
-                                       region=<REGEXP>     : Regex pattern to match against the Runtime's provider region field, e.g. "europe|eu-" runtime-id=<ID>     : Runtime ID is used to indicate a specific Runtime -e, --target-exclude stringArray   List of runtime target specifiers to exclude.
+                                       region=<REGEXP>     : Regex pattern to match against the Runtime's provider region field, e.g. "europe|eu-" runtime-id=<ID>     : Runtime ID is used to indicate a specific Runtime -e, --target-exclude stringArray   List of Runtime target specifiers to exclude.
 You can specify this option multiple times.
-                                     A target specifier is a comma-separated list of the selectors described under --target option.
+                                     A target specifier is a comma-separated list of the selectors described under the --target option.
 ```

 ## Global Options